coveo/source.coveo.com/_posts/2021-02-25-checkov-terragrunt-hook.md

 ## Next steps

 Running static analysis on Terraform files and on Kubernetes manifest won't solve all problems, but it will help the security team adapt to the speed of DevOps and shift a bit of security responsibilities left, i.e., in the hands of developers.
-Developing knowledge about AWS, Kubernetes, all the other things your organization might be using is also essential.
+Developing knowledge about AWS, Kubernetes, and all the other things your organization might be using is also essential.

 The organization still needs observability in the resulting environment.
 AWS Config is there to help, and so are other SaaS providers like Lacework!